 Laura joined BLBB Advisors in 1997 following a legal career that included a judicial clerkship in the United States District Court for the Eastern District of Pennsylvania and a commercial litigation practice at White and Williams LLP in Philadelphia.
 Before attending law school at Vanderbilt University, Laura taught English at the Doshisha Girls’ Junior and Senior High School in Kyoto, Japan.
 Laura’s prior financial work experience includes time spent on Drexel Burnham Lambert’s Eurodollar/Treasury Bill desk at the Chicago Mercantile Exchange and on the institutional equity trading desk at Janney Montgomery Scott in Philadelphia.
 Laura is also a graduate of Smith College where she received a B.A. in Economics and Government.

 Outside the office, Laura is the mother of two girls and an active volunteer at their school.
 She co-founded and remains active in the Germantown Academy Women’s Networking Group and is a member of the school’s Investment Committee.
-Laura is also a member of the Board of Trustees for BLBB Charitable, a member of the Board of Directors for the Girls on the Run / Montgomery and Delaware Counties, and a member of the Finance Committee for Liberty Lutheran.
-Like many of her clients, Laura is also an avid traveler.
-Recent trips – with her children in tow – include South Africa, Paris, Costa Rica, Cambodia, China, and Malaysian Borneo.
+Laura is also a member of the Board of Trustees for BLBB Charitable, a Trustee at the Community Partnership School where she serves on the Finance and Visibility Committees, and a member of the Finance Committee for Liberty Lutheran.
+Like many of her clients, Laura is also an avid traveler and anxiously waiting to plan her next adventure.